 9. Decide on guarantees

-Guarantees are another thing that can have a major impact on the effectiveness of your ecommerce product page.
-Think about it: Anytime you buy something online (especially if you’ve never bought from a company before), you’re taking a little bit of a gamble.
+Guarantees can have a major impact on the effectiveness of your ecommerce product page.
+Anytime you buy something online (especially if you’ve never bought from a company before), it’s a gamble.

 That’s why a guarantee can be so powerful.
-It’s just a way of telling your visitors, “If you don’t like this product, you can get your money back.”
-It reduces that feeling of risk and makes people more likely to click the Buy button.
+It’s a way of telling your visitors, “If you don’t like this product, you can get your money back.”
+It reduces the risk and makes people more likely to click the Buy button.

 You can offer all kinds of different guarantees: